 TOEFL (Test of English as a Foreign Language) scores are the most common language requirement for American universities.
 IELTS (International English Language Testing System) exam scores are the most common language requirement for Canadian universities.
 But most universities will accept either test as proof of your English language ability.
 You can take TOEFL and IELTS exams at testing centers worldwide.

 International students are required to submit an essay and a personal statement of what they think they are fit for enrolling in the designated program together with documents stating their work experience (if any) up to the date.
-Of course documents like reference letters, extracurricular activity certificates and other proof of skills is always a bonus and very much appreciated.
+Of course, documents like reference letters, extracurricular activity certificates, and other proof of skills is always a bonus and very much appreciated.

 - Is getting accepted in a Canadian tertiary institution based on a competitive basis only?

-In order to get admitted in a Canadian tertiary education institution there are requirements students will have to meet, whether it Is an undergraduate or a postgraduate program.
+In order to get admitted to a Canadian tertiary education institution there are requirements students will have to meet, whether it Is an undergraduate or a postgraduate program.
 Depending on the field of studies, programs and other relevant factors competition can vary.
 Commonly professional fields such as medicine and engineering are way more competitive, as well as applicative arts that require talent as the basic requirement (arts, music, sports).